ekas13/face_classification/reports/README.md

 >
 > Answer:

-Yes, we used **DVC (Data Version Control)** in our project to manage and access data stored on **Google Cloud Storage (GCS)**.
+We did make use of **DVC (Data Version Control)** in our project to manage and access data stored on **Google Cloud Storage (GCS)**.
-By integrating DVC, we were able to: Version control our data to make sure that different experiments used the correct dataset versions, easily access and pull data from Google Cloud Storage which then made collaboration and data sharing across team members efficient and most importantly later when deploying and adding CICD we ensured that our machine learning pipeline has easy access to the data and uses the exact version of it.
+By integrating DVC, we were able to version control our data, ensuring that different experiments used the correct dataset versions.
+It also simplified data access, allowing our team to easily pull data from Google Cloud Storage, whic made collaboration and data sharing across team members efficient.
+Furthermore and most importantly, it later streamlined the deployment process and implementation of CICD, by ensuring that our machine learning pipeline had easy access to the data and used the exact version of it.

 ### Question 11